UDOKSS/Gitpro1copro1/README.md

 **Explain in your own words what a pull request is and why it's useful when collaborating on a codebase.**

-Write your answer here!
+a pull request is asking to merge two branches.
+You give a descriptive passage about why you want to merge the branches, and others say whether or not it's ok to merge the two branches

-**How did it feel to receive feedback on your own code?
+**How did it feel to receive feedback on your code?
 How can you use this feedback to improve your coding skills?**

-Write your answer here!
+It felt good when I receive feedback on my code.
+With that feedback, I can improve the code as the feedback comes from another set of eyes that might have seen something that I didn't see.